 Jacob works in the acoustic, electroacoustic, multimedia, and visual realms.
 His video Alla stagion dei fior was highlighted as a “rumbling, jittering threnody” (The New York Times), while Commencer une autre mort, which “skillfully toys with the audience’s expectation and experience of opera” (Capital New York), was shortlisted for the YouTube / Guggenheim Biennial of Creative Video.

-Also dedicated to teaching, Jacob is an Associate Professor of Music at West Chester University and has previously served on the faculty at Amherst College.
-He holds a doctorate in composition from the Yale School of Music.
+Also dedicated to teaching, Jacob is an Associate Professor of Music at West Chester University and holds a doctorate in composition from the Yale School of Music.
+He lives in Philadelphia, PA with his wife and two children.